alexandre-touret/rest-apis-versioning-solution-old/docs/03-second_version.md

 This limit will be applied by creating a new query which uses a [``Pageable`` parameter](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/domain/Pageable.html).

-This object is really useful to handle pagination.
+This object is really useful to paginate results.
 We will only use it for limiting the data queried on the database and returned by our API.

 In the [``BookRepository`` class](../rest-book-2/src/main/java/info/touret/bookstore/spring/book/repository/BookRepository.java), add the following method: